ReadScape/ML-Systems/README.md

 Process:
 * request rating data and fiction data from url
-* read rating data and fiction data
+* load data into rating data frame and fiction data frame
-* make fiction dataframe
+* make column "title_mod" on fiction data frame for similarity title
 * preprocess rating data and fiction data
 * make fiction_recs dataframe by calculating rating, click, like, and popularity
-* merge fiction and fiction_recs dataframe
+* merging fiction and rating data frame
-* calculate weighted mean
 * preprocess rating prediction by scaling and calculating the score
 * preprocess content dataframe by applying text preprocessing and merging columns
 * find the most similar title based on content similarity